 Civil discourse has changed dramatically over the last several decades.
 For years, when having conversations where there was disagreement our society was able to assume that both individuals at least agreed on the reality of objective truth.
 Today, however, many in our society reject the existence of moral truths that constitute the foundation necessary for constructive discussion.
-Before we can unpack how to have a fruitful conversation about human dignity in our current cultural climate, we must first understand the worldview shaping society and the state of the human heart.
+Before we can unpack how to have a fruitful conversation about human dignity in our current post-Christian culture, we must first understand the worldview shaping society and the state of the human heart.
 A 2016 study found that 57% of American adults believe that “whatever is right for your life or works best for you is the only truth you can know.”
 Nearly 75% of Millennials in the poll agreed, suggesting that the vast majority of young adults in America believe that morality and truth are relative to each person.
 But do people really live that way?

 Relativism and Common Grace